|

 I drove my

-car to the coffee shop.
+car (bought with grocery store money).
 Surely Dad was good for his word.

 Why else would he set up today's meeting?
 This was the moment I had spent the last six years waiting for.